Worker cooperative: United Kingdom

 In the United Kingdom, the Labour Party's enthusiasm for worker cooperatives was at its highest in the 1970s and 1980s, with Tony Benn being a prominent advocate.
 The principle has also found some support from the more radical wing of the Liberal Democrats, such as from Michael Meadowcroft.

 A small number of such co-operatives were formed during the 1974 Labour Government as worker takeovers following the bankruptcy of a private firm in a desperate attempt to save the jobs at risk.
 However the change in ownership structure was usually unable to resist the underlying commercial failure.
 This was true in particular of the best known, the Meriden motor-cycle cooperative in the West Midlands which took over the assets of the ailing Triumph company, although there were instances of successful employee buy-outs of nationalized industries in the period, notably National Express.
 Meanwhile, many more worker co-operatives were founded as start-up businesses, and by the late 1980s, there were some 2,000 in existence.
 Since then the number has declined to about 400 in 2022.

 Co-operatives are typically registered under either the Companies Act 2006 or the Co-operative and Community Benefit Societies Act 2014 (IPS), though other legal forms are available.
 A number of model rules have been devised to enable cooperatives to register under both acts; for workers' cooperatives, these rules restrict membership to those who are employed by the workplace.
 Most workers' co-operatives are incorporated bodies, which limits the liability if the co-operative fails and goes into liquidation.

-The largest examples of a British worker cooperatives include, Suma Wholefoods, Bristol-based Essential Trading Co-operative and the Brighton-based Infinity Foods Cooperative Ltd.
+The largest examples of a British worker cooperatives include, Suma Wholefoods, Bristol-based Essential Trading Co-operative and the Brighton-based Infinity Foods Workers Co-operative.

+In 2022 a new federation of worker co-operatives in the UK, workers.coop, was founded.